Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 [Insert video 2]

 ## Creating Collision System in Wheelchair Arduino Code
 Now that I know the hardware is going to work, it's time to write the final software.
 The code first reads every distance value from each sensors analog pin, then once the wheelchair is armed and operating, there is an if statement which compares the sensor distances with a threshold.
-If it is too close, it zeros only the wheel motor values that would move futher in that direction.
+If it is too close, it zeros only the wheel motor values that would move further in that direction.
 Then I have some code that colours the wheels on the screen red depending on what sensor is activated:

 ```C
 // Print sensor distance